ann4bel/ann4bel.github.io/_pages/projects.markdown

 ---

 ## Samir Gym
-An autonomous racing test environment for reinforcement learning.
+An autonomous racing multi-agent test environment for reinforcement learning.

 ## ML project

 ## 311 calls

+## which gnome are you?

-## FISH
+## FISH (in progress)